z3n70/Frida-Script-Runner/README.md

    http://127.0.0.1:5000

 ## Usage
-1. Connect your USB device and run Frida Server. (root or jailbreak required)
+1. Connect your USB device and run Frida Server. (root or jailbreak required) and if you use iphone make sure you have Frida installed on Cydia, Sileo, Zebra or another tool

 2. Open the web interface and select the target package and script.